emqx/eip/design/0005-stateless-brokers.md

 - A gateway node is a db-less front-end which handles connections and requests from MQTT clients.
-Without having to do the booking work like the core nodes it should allow such node to be tuned and for dedicating resources serving the clients.
-It's db-lessness should also make it easier and quicker to create or destroy a node in morden cloud platforms such as AWS and k8s.
+Without having to do the booking work like the core nodes it should allow such node to be tuned for dedicating resources to serve the clients.
+It's statelessness should also make it easier and quicker to create or destroy a node in morden service orchestration platforms such as AWS and k8s.

-The core nodes in such a cluster may work like an opaque network to serve both MQTT clients and the gateway nodes.
+The core cluster in such a cluster may work like an opaque network to serve both MQTT clients and the gateway nodes.
+And there can be a load balancer dispatching load from clients to different gateway nodes.

 ```
                  [Gateway Nodes] | [Core Nodes]